 To learn more about the Chimera series visit Cate's website.

-You can read an excerpt of An Illusion of Thieves at the site, as well.
+You can read excerpts of An Illusion of Thieves and A Conjuring of Assassins at the site, as well.

 Otherwise, you can drop in and say hello, as well as keep current on books and news in these places:

 - Find Carol on Twitter (rarely) @cbergwriter;

 Sign up for Carol's sporadic, but highly informative newsletter!
 (One is coming soon!)

 [SIGN UP HERE ]